maxtapiece/little-lemon-homepage-portfolio-project/README.md

 # little-lemon-homepage-portfolio-project
-Take a look at the homepage I designed and coded for "Little Lemon," a Mediterranean eatery!
-Built with HTML and CSS, this project highlights my ability to create structured and styled web content
+My first portfolio project: a homepage for "Little Lemon," a fictional Mediterranean restaurant.
+Built using HTML and CSS, this project was an exercise in applying foundational web development skills, including semantic HTML, CSS layout (Flexbox), styling, and basic responsiveness.
+Check out the live demo [if you've deployed to GitHub Pages or another host] to see the result of my learning journey in front-end development.